Pull Cord Won't Retract?

 What's happened is the starter clutch has rusted itself to the starting rod, making it impossible for it to lift, spin or retract.

-Rusted Ball Bearings
+The Problem: Rusted Ball Bearings

-Pictured to the right is where the problem lies.
+The photo above shows where the problem lies.
 The ball bearings are rusted and the rust has affixed itself to the rod.

 Follow the steps outlined below to have your mower up and running within an hour!